 Providers have the responsibility to timely report all changes that may impact the provider's Medicaid enrollment status.
 Requests for changes to provider records must be submitted to the Provider Enrollment Unit in writing.
+Faxes will not be accepted except for change of address and Clinical Laboratory Improvement Amendments (CLIA) status.
 Each change request requires the original signature (no stamped signatures or initials) of the individual provider or an authorized representative of an enrolled entity.
 Third party billers/agents cannot request changes to a provider's enrollment records.